datagrok/opinions/DESIGN.md

 ## Use cases / stories

+### An attack-resistant distributed system for secure pseudonymous reputation

 ## Proof-of-concept implementation goals (?)

 - Protocol description
-	- Driven by proof-of-concept implementation -- decisions in protocol should be resolved in favor of what makes for the easiest implementation.
+    - Driven by proof-of-concept implementation -- decisions in protocol should be resolved in favor of what makes for the easiest implementation without sacrificing security.
 - Libraries for manipulating and exchanging opinion data in Python (and C?)
+- An opinions aggregation and distribution service
 - A social-news site founded on opinion data
 - A simple movie rankings database founded on opinion data
-- An opinions aggregation and distribution service
 - Clients might be seeded with a set of good or popular Metrics
 	- Movies
 	- MetaMetrics -- "This metric is unbiased" "This metric is generally useful" etc.